-As it pertains to the Distribution Agreements noted above, Embecta has determined it is the principal under these arrangements and is entitled to all the benefits, and is liable for all the risks, related to the inventory and receivables.
-Additionally, Embecta has latitude in pricing, has the ability to direct BD regarding decisions over inventory, and is responsible for all credit and collections risks and losses associated with the related receivables when there is no factoring agreement in place.
-As such, Embecta recognizes these sales on a gross basis.
+As it pertains to the Distribution Agreements noted above, Embecta determined it was the principal under these arrangements and was entitled to all the benefits, and was liable for all the risks, related to the inventory and receivables.
+Additionally, Embecta had latitude in pricing, had the ability to direct BD regarding decisions over inventory, and was responsible for all credit and collections risks and losses associated with the related receivables when there was no factoring agreement in place.
+As such, Embecta recognized these sales on a gross basis.